Indian Prime Minister posts video of morning fitness routine

 The Prime Minister is the latest high-profile Indian celebrity to take up the #FitnessChallenge craze sweeping the country, in which people post homemade motivational fitness videos online, and challenge others to do the same.

-Modi was initially challenged by Indian cricket captain Viraht Kohli on Twitter in May.
+Modi was initially challenged by Indian cricket captain Virat Kohli on Twitter in May.

 The challenge is a part of a larger campaign, #HumFitTohIndiaFit ("India's fit if we are fit") started by Rajyavardhan Singh Rathore, a former Olympic silver medalist and current Indian Minister of Youth Affairs and Sports.